Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 What does an outside sales representative do?

-An outside sales job description would start by mentioning a rep will be on the go often.
-They meet potential customers out in the field or at events (e.g., conferences and trade shows).
+An outside sales job description would start by mentioning that a rep will often be on the go, meeting potential customers out in the field or at events (e.g., conferences and trade shows).

-Often, an outside representative will have a sales territory where they meet clients in their own offices or places of business.
+In most cases, an outside representative will have a sales territory in which they meet clients in their own offices or places of business.
 Account managers or account executives usually work as outside reps to build personal connections with customers.

 Other opportunities for a sale might be outside of a work setting, such as at a golf course or restaurant.
-It could also involve visiting businesses in a target market that matches current buyer personas or ideal customer profiles (ICPs).
+Outside sales could also involve visiting businesses in a target market that matches current buyer personas or ideal customer profiles (ICPs).

 Unlike inside sales, outside sales reps often set their own schedules (depending on the industry) and work more autonomously.
 Their working hours may differ from the standard 9 to 5, depending on the types of meetings they arrange.